vetlemknutsen/DAT250-Experiments/dat250-expass2.md

 contains a list of VoteOptions, so I used @JsonBackReference for the Poll in VoteOption and @JsonManagedReference for the list of VoteOption's in Poll.

+I tried to use @Getters and @Setters in the beans but for some reason it didn't work, so i auto-generated the getters and setters with intelliJ's built in functionality.

 ### Step 3
 For this step, I designed test scenarios in Bruno.
 I did this by identifying which functionality I want and then making requests for testing later.